• Skip to primary navigation

 Then jump back here to see how you can decorate those peanut butter pops to look like black cats for Halloween.

-Once you have your pops made you can dip them in melted and tempered semi-sweet chocolate or melted dark cocoa candy melts to make your cats.
-If you use Candy Melts, you need to allow the melted candy coating to cool to about 91-92 degrees F before dipping so that the peanut butter fudge does not melt and it’s thick enough to spike into fur.
+If you use Candy Melts, you need to allow the melted candy coating to cool to about 91-92 degrees F before dipping so that the peanut butter fudge does not melt and it's thick enough to spike into the fur.

 Dip one pop at a time, allowing the chocolate to set for 30-90 seconds.
 Then press a fork up against the chocolate and pull away quickly, creating spikes of chocolate fur.
 Do this over the entire surface of the lollipop making your pops look furry.
 Insert the lollipop into a cake pops stand or a block of Styrofoam and allow the pops to dry.

-Pipe 32 chocolate triangles onto a parchment lined baking sheet for the cat’s ears.
+Pipe 32 chocolate triangles onto a parchment-lined baking sheet for the cat's ears.
 Attach two ears to each pop using a dab of chocolate.
 Allow the ears to attach firmly then use a fork to add a bit more chocolate to the ears and make them look furry too.

 Use a dab of chocolate to attach two jumbo candy eyes, 6 whiskers, and a large pink heart sprinkle nose.
 I used edible Easter grass for my whiskers.
 You could also use licorice laces or even pipe out some pink candy melt sticks and use them.